Libera (association): Libera Terra

-Libera Terra is a sort of trademark used by the cooperatives that are part of the Libera project.
+Libera Terra is a trademark used by the cooperatives that are part of the Libera project.
 This trademark distinguish products made by cooperatives that use directly goods or lands taken from mafia for the production of its products.
-From these experience was created the consortium Consorzio Libera Terra Mediterraneo which involve nine cooperatives and other members that promote aspects of land reuse; for example promoting an aware and responsible tourism market.
+Nine cooperatives utilizing the trademark created the consortium Consorzio Libera Terra Mediterraneo which promotes of land reuse, by supporting responsible tourism.

 Estate Liberi!

-A lot of young students participate in this project of voluntary working and training in the lands or buildings taken from mafia and managed by social cooperatives that are part of Libera Terra.
-This is one of the most popular projects of Libera because of the will of the youngest and the commitment to this activities that also increase the sense of social responsibility and sharing.
-Estate Liberi activities are spread all over Italy from Lombardy to Sicily.
+Through the Estate Liberi program students participate Libera's work, through volunteer work and trainings managed by social cooperatives that are part of Libera Terra.